Frequently Asked Questions

 Q: How long will it take to settle my case?

 A: The most significant factor is the duration of your treatment.
 Before we can pursue settling your case, we must know the final cost of your medical bills.
 After reviewing your medical bills and records we start the settlement process.
-From initial meeting to settlement, expected time is settle a client’s case is approximately 3 to 6 months.
+From initial meeting to settlement, the expected time to settle a client’s case is approximately 3 to 6 months.